 Bringing home a new baby is a pretty big change in your older children’s universe!
 Depending on how old your children are, I recommend talking to them about why your in-home lifestyle newborn session is special, what will be happening, and talking about what they can expect (and what you expect of them).

 It can also be helpful to give older siblings something fun to do while the session is happening in your home.
-Setting them up with their favorite snack and an activity or movie is a great way to help them wait after their role in the session is over.
+Setting them up with their favorite snack and activity is a great way to help them wait after their role in the session is over.
 Giving them something to work for is handy!

 Having another family member, like a grandparent, present to entertain them and give them some 1-on-1 attention is a nice way to keep them occupied, too.